Updates for our community about how we're continuing to work during the coronavirus outbreak

 The NHS has issued the following advice on the best way to slow the spread of almost any germs, including coronavirus.

 When on campus, as with any other area, staff and students are encouraged to adopt social distancing measures to help protect our community.
-This means keeping a distance of at least two metres between people and avoiding gatherings of more than two people in public.
+Find out more about the measures we're putting in place on campus.